Ronald Elizondo Sr.

 USPTA Elite Pro Certified since 2002/USPTA Pickleball Pro 2023

 I was introduced to the game of tennis in 1988 by Dr. Shelby Torrance.
-I was walking around the park barefooted and without a shirt at 13 years old.
-I fell in love with the game of tennis.
-I played for Hamlin middle school and Roy Miller high schoo, and had a very successful high school career.
+I was walking around the park barefooted and without a shirt at 13 years old, but soon fell in love with the game of tennis.
+I played for Hamlin middle school and Roy Miller high school, and had a very successful high school career.
 My junior year I was district runner up.
-During my time as a juinor tennis player, I competed all over the state of Texas.
+During my time as a junior tennis player, I competed all over the state of Texas.
 I was coached by many great instructors; Susan Torrance, Steve Denton, Bob Mapes, Susan Mapes, coach Ophelia Castro, Joe Pino, and Dave Moriarty.
-Dr. Shelby Torrance, whom I give all the credit, because I would never have played tennis without her.
+However, I give all of the credit to Dr. Shelby Torrance because I would never have played tennis without her.
 If it wasn't for her talking to and recruiting me from the park where I lived across the street from the tennis center, I would've never played tennis.
-In 2000 I started a very successful nonprofit for the under-privileged kids that could not afford tennis lessons from poor neighborhoods and schools.
+In 2000, I started a very successful nonprofit tennis program for the under-privileged kids that could not afford tennis lessons from poor neighborhoods and schools.
 This free program was successful and produced over eight kids that are teaching around the U.S as tennis professionals.
-I taught for 16½ years tennis at heb tennis center.
+I taught for 16½ years tennis at HEB tennis center.
 In 2019 I came back home to the tennis center where I started playing and became the director of tennis.
-In 2020 I was able to add pickleball courts with portable nets and in 2022 we added 10 dedicated pickleball courts.
+In 2020 I was able to add pickleball courts with portable nets and, in 2022, we added 10 dedicated pickleball courts.

 Contact Ronald: (361) 548-5619 / elizondotennis@gmail.com